awhlam/audacious-alder/README.md

 # Audacious Alder Clothing Store

+Our outdated client-facing retail web-portal has become significantly outdated and has been proven to be hurting sales numbers.
+This project comprises a complete redesign of the retail portal designed to address this concern and modernize the site.

 ## Setup
 1. Run `npm install` to install dependencies
 2. Copy `configExample.js`, rename it to `config.js`, and enter your Github API token